PhaserEditor2D/PhaserEditor/docs/texture-packer.rst

 .. image:: images/NewAtlasWizard.png
 	:alt: New texture map wizard.

 When you press **Finish**, a file ``myatlas.atlas`` is created and opened in the Atlas Editor.
-This file does not contains any relation with Phaser, else it contains Phaser Editor related stuff, like the atlas settings and the path of the source images.
+This file does not contain any relation with Phaser, else it contains Phaser Editor related stuff, like the atlas settings and the path of the source images.
 So you should exclude it from a game build,  but keep it on your game development source.

-One time the atlas file is created and the Atlas Editor is open to edit it then you can start adding images to the atlas.
+One time the atlas file is created and the Atlas Editor is open to editing it then you can start adding images to the atlas.

 To add the image files to the atlas follow these steps: